KFreon/KaelsKabbage/content/posts/2023-06-27-gitkraken-vs-fork-facts-vs-feelings/index.md

 ## Diff
-- Gitkraken has some basic syntax highlighting and shows the entire file if desired
+- Gitkraken has some basic syntax highlighting and shows the entire file by default (I think)
-- Fork has none, and I can't see a way to make it show the file (with all the diff stuff still highlighted)
+- Fork can show the entire file if requested (not default)
 - Both have image support

 {{< splitter >}}